Stribe Logo

 Surveys are brilliant for helping to bridge these gaps quickly by shedding light on differing perceptions and workplace experiences.

-20 examples of culture survey questions to ask your employees
+Company culture survey questions to ask employees

 To help you get started, here is a list of example culture survey questions to include in your next company culture survey.